 where $x^a$ is the monomial $x_1^{a_1}\cdots x_n^{a_n}$ for $a=(a_1,\dots,a_n)$.
-For a polynomial $f=\sum\limits_{a\in A_f}c_ax^a$ supported on $A_{f}$, let \emph{$c_f$}$:=(c_a)_{a\in A_f}$ be the coefficient vector for $f$.
-For an $n$-tuple of vectors \emph{$C$}$=(c_{f_1},\dots, c_{f_n})$, we let \emph{$F_C$}$:=\langle f_1,\dots, f_n\rangle$ be a square polynomial system such that $c_{f_i}$ is a coefficient vector for $f_i$ for each $i=1,\dots,n$.
+For a polynomial $f=\sum\limits_{a\in A_f}c_ax^a$ supported on $A_{f}$, let $c_f:=(c_a)_{a\in A_f}$ be the coefficient vector for $f$.
+For an $n$-tuple of vectors $C=(c_{f_1},\dots, c_{f_n})$, we let $F_C:=\langle f_1,\dots, f_n\rangle$ be a square polynomial system such that $c_{f_i}$ is a coefficient vector for $f_i$ for each $i=1,\dots,n$.
 For a Cayley configuration $A = A_{f_1}*\cdots* A_{f_n}$, we define the \emph{$A$-discriminant}

-We say that $\nabla_A$ is \emph{non-defective} if it is a hypersurface.
-We are particularly interested in $\nabla_A(\R):=\nabla_A\cap \R^{|A|}$ because in connected components of the complement, the number of real solutions to the respective polynomial system is conserved.
+We say that $\nabla_A$ is \emph{non-defective} if it is codimension one.
+We are particularly interested in $\nabla_A(\R):=\nabla_A\cap \R^{|A|}$ because in a connected component of the complement of $\nabla_A(\R)$, the number of real solutions to the corresponding polynomial systems is constant.

-When an $A$-discriminant is a hypersurface, we may consider the Newton polytope of the defining polynomial.
+When an $A$-discriminant is non-defective, we may consider the Newton polytope of its defining polynomial.
 For a vertex $v$ of the Newton polytope, its normal cone is denoted by $\mathcal{N}(v)$.
-For a triangulation $\Delta_w$ of $A$, we remark the following relations, proved in \cite[Lemma 2.21]{ergur2019polyhedral}, between the secondary cone $\mathcal{C}(\Delta_w)$, mixed cell cone $M(\Delta_w)$ and the normal cone $\mathcal{N}(v)$ of $\nabla_A$:
+For a lifting function $w$ for $A$, we note the following relations, proved in \cite[Lemma 2.16]{ergur2019polyhedral}, between the secondary cone $\mathcal{C}(\Delta_w)$, mixed cell cone $M(\Delta_w)$ and the normal cone $\mathcal{N}(v)$ of $\nabla_A$: